komprenilo/liga-pytorch/README.md

-# PyTorch Model Types for Liga
+# PyTorch Model Flavor and Model Types on Liga
++ `liga-pytorch`: PyTorch Model Flavor on Liga
++ `liga-tv`: PyTorch Model Flavor and Torch Vision Model Types on Liga

 ## Usage And Architecture
 ```
-pip install liga-pytorch
+pip install liga-tv
 ```

-With `liga-pytorch`, one can analyze video via SQL and pre-trained PyTorch Vision models in a Liga way.
+With `liga-tv`, one can analyze video via SQL and pre-trained PyTorch Vision models in a Liga way.

 For ML Engineers who train their own PyTorch models and log the models into MLflow, `liga-mlflow` is suggested.